MHaringa/insurancerating/docs/reference/add_relativities.md

 `add_relativities()` validates the supplied sublevel names against the observed values of `split_variable` before storing the refinement step.
-A misspelled or incorrectly spaced level therefore produces an immediate error, with a suggestion when a closely matching observed level is available.
-It also verifies that each sublevel occurs within its specified parent level of `model_variable`.
+A misspelled or incorrectly spaced category or sublevel therefore produces an immediate error, with a suggestion when a closely matching observed value is available.
+It also verifies that each sublevel occurs within its specified parent category of `model_variable`.

 When `normalize = TRUE`, the supplied relativities are normalised using exposure so that their exposure-weighted mean equals one within the